KevinMX/support-matrix/LicheeCluster4A/RevyOS/README_Sipeed.md

 ### Boot Information

-Screen recording (from system flashing to startup):
+Screen recording (from flashing the system to startup):

 [![asciicast](https://asciinema.org/a/KwCIHjcPOuepxFiwUGhh7sLuh.svg)](https://asciinema.org/a/KwCIHjcPOuepxFiwUGhh7sLuh)